karlrobeck/api-bridge-prototype/README.md

 ### IMPORTANT NOTICE
 ### the registration url is only responsible for registering the client app. only the authorization server is only allowed to connect to this route

 The api-bridge-prototype uses the OAuth 2.0 protocol for registration and authorization.
-To register your client application, you need to send a POST request to the /register endpoint.
+To register an client application, you need to send a POST request to the /register endpoint.
 The request body should contain the following information:
 ```javascript
 {
     name: "Your app name",